rishikhurana2/LLM_Robustness/README.md

 # FailBench

-Dataset and benchmark that tests several categories of failure modes for LLMs.
+LLM research project that is a dataset and benchmark for testing several failure modes of frontier LLMs.

 ## Setup